 “When we were at high school, we had to do this sort of question.
-‘Look through this article’, ‘find out what the author thinks,’” she explained.
+‘Look through this article.
+‘Find out what the author thinks,’” she explained.
 “I hated it then, too.
 I guess Japanese people hate 国語 (Japanese).”

 I heard a similar complaint from the junior high school students, who wanted me to know that Japanese was their least favorite subject, too.
-Perhaps appropriately, they struggled on the reading parts that required them to follow the writer’s train-of-thought but had not so many difficulties on the parts that simply required comprehension.
+Perhaps appropriately, they struggled on the reading parts that required them to follow the writer’s train of thought but had not so many difficulties on the parts that simply required comprehension.

-Interestingly, the opposite is true in the comparison of two texts exercise.
-The businesswomen read both carefully and then get into some mental gymnastics deciding which points the two texts agreed or disagreed, finally working out that the difference came down to a single sentence.
+Interestingly, the opposite is true in the comparison of the two texts exercise.
+The businesswomen read both carefully and then get into some mental gymnastics deciding which points the two texts agreed or disagreed with, finally working out that the difference came down to a single sentence.
 Conversely, the students skimmed through the texts noticing the overall flow and got the correct answer in a much shorter period.

 “This is some boring material,” one of the businesswomen complained as she looks at the page of text that she will have to digest for the final question.

-A lot of the businesswomen read the article aloud.
+A lot of businesswomen read the article aloud.
 As a fan of this myself, I was interested to find online that this approach is championed by a lot of notable education researchers as a way to get the most out of the material.
 Generally speaking, the ones who read aloud got their question correct, the only problem being the amount of time that it took and the risk of looking like a crazy person in the actual exam.

 Coming to a conclusion

 It turned out to be an interesting experiment as most of the subjects used techniques similar to the ones that we non-native speakers use.
 It definitely gave me a little faith as I have often been critical of the questions that appear on N1, especially the rearranging words puzzles.
 However, seeing Japanese people breeze through them restored some of my faith.
-Perhaps to some extent those questions are designed to get us thinking in the ordered way that many Japanese seem to approach their language.
+Perhaps to some extent, those questions are designed to get us thinking in the ordered way that many Japanese seem to approach their language.